brigand/react-obcache/README.md

 ```

-In your components call `this.props.onCacheChange` with the keys and cache observables you want
+In your components call `this.props.onCacheFieldsChange` with the keys and cache observables you want
 to be exposed.
 You can call this again at any time, and it diffs the object to determine if keys
 were added/removed/changed, and handles fetching the values.
 Your data will never fall out of sync
 because memoized observables are used internally.